This article was updated April 26, 2021.

-Brake problems are easily the number one reason trucks are placed out of service during the annual Commercial Vehicle Safety Alliance (CVSA) International Roadcheck blitz.
+Brake problems are easily among the top reasons trucks are placed out of service during Commercial Vehicle Safety Alliance's (CVSA) annual International Roadcheck blitz.

 While it’s easy to hear a busted diaphragm inside a brake’s air chamber, checking chamber pushrod tolerances take more time and may warrant more work than first realized if out of adjustment.
 Other components could be to blame which can still take the truck out of service not long after an out of spec pushrod is allegedly fixed.